 In 30 years the divide between rich and poor in Conservative America is severe as the wealthiest, with the opportunities to invest and make money without increasing production, have increased their holdings 250%.
 The middle class has become the lower class and the growing class of poverty occupies the majority of space.

 In Liberal America, after several years of struggle to compensate for the inequity caused by the influx of poor conservative immigrants, taxes eventually came down because, as facts support, most people on welfare go back into the work force and contribute to the tax base after using the programs that sustained their lives or furthered their education.
-There is fraud, but studies show from major urban centers, its less than 2%.
-The growing tax base, therefore, improves schools, roads, commerce, parks and recreation.
+The growing tax base improves schools, roads, commerce, parks and recreation.
 Increased consumer spending keeps the economy stable and growing.

 Fantasy?
 Partly.
 But, look what happens when we hold our political timeline up against economic charts…